jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 To install a package from NPM, just type this into your terminal (or command prompt if you're on Windows): `npm install [package name]`.

 You can also install packages globally, which you may want to do if there's a utility you want to use from the command line or in many projects.
 To do that, simply add the `-g` flag to your install command: `npm install -g [package name]`.

+## Choosing The Right Code Editor

+You need a good text editor for writing code.

+You can't write code in a word processor like Microsoft Word, because it applies formatting to the text that will prevent an interpreter from reading it in the way you intend.

+If you're on Windows, the first text editor you think of might be Notepad.

+Don't use Notepad.

+Download an editor specifically designed for programming.

+A good code editor will include, at a minimum, things like syntax highlighting and error notifications.

+There are several good, free editors available.

+Some popular ones are [Visual Studio Code](https://code.visualstudio.com/) (a.k.a.
+VS Code) and [Brackets](https://brackets.io/).
+[Sublime Text](https://www.sublimetext.com/) is another good one.
+It's not free, but it does have a free trial that has no defined end time.
+That means you can try it out as long as you want before you decide to pay for it.

+There are plugins available for each of these 3 editors, which extend their functionality in some way.

+Each has a vibrant developer ecosystem and new features are being added regularly.

+I personally use VS Code the most, but you can't go wrong with any of these 3 choices.
+Feel free to try them all out and see which one suits you the best.

 ## Your First Program